Skip to content

 Resources:

-The practice of frontloading all relevant context (codebase architecture, API docs, constraints, invariants) into prompts before coding.
+This is the practice of frontloading all relevant context (codebase architecture, API docs, constraints, invariants) into prompts before coding.

 What to include: